-KEARSARGE Procedure ACAA-R
+ACAA-R

-Student Discrimination/Harassment and Title IX Sexual Harassment Complaint Procedures

-- Section 1 provides the definitions used in the complaint procedures; - Section 2 sets out the general discrimination/harassment complaint procedure to address complaints of all forms of discrimination/harassment, except for those involving Title IX sexual harassment.
-This is very similar to the procedure school districts have used in the past; and - Section 3 The third section sets out is the new Title IX sexual harassment complaint procedure.

-Kearsarge administration and parents have the option of addressing all discrimination/ harassment complaints through the Title IX procedure if they wish and ignoring Section 2.
-However, legal counsel has advised administration and parents to carefully consider this option, as it means that all complaints will need to be addressed through a more formal process than school districts have customarily used.

-The Board has adopted these student procedures in order to provide prompt and equitable resolution of reports and complaints of unlawful discrimination and harassment of students, including sexual harassment, as described in policies AC - Nondiscrimination/Equal Opportunity and ACAA - Harassment and Sexual Harassment of Students.

-Complaints alleging harassment or discrimination against employees or third parties based on a protected status should be addressed through the Board's Employee Discrimination/Harassment and Title IX Sexual Harassment Complaint Procedures (ACAB-R).
+- 5 The Board has adopted these student procedures in order to provide prompt and equitable resolution of 6 reports and complaints of unlawful discrimination and harassment of students, including sexual 7 harassment, as described in policies AC - Nondiscrimination/Equal Opportunity and Human Rights and - 8 ACAA - Harassment and Sexual Harassment of Students. - 9 Complaints alleging harassment or discrimination against employees or third parties based on a protected - 10 status should be addressed through the Board's Employee & Third Party Discrimination/Harassment and - 11 Title IX Sexual Harassment Complaint Procedures (ACAB-R). - 12 Any individual who is unsure about whether unlawful discrimination or harassment has occurred and/or - 13 which complaint procedure applies is encouraged to contact the District Title IX Coordinator. - District Title IX Coordinator: Mr. Michael Bessette (603-526-2051); mbessette@kearsarge.org

-[Note to Local Boards: We refer to a combined Human Rights Officer/Title IX Coordinator in this sample.]

-Any individual who is unsure about whether unlawful discrimination or harassment has occurred and/or or which complaint procedure applies is encouraged to contact the District Title IX Coordinator.

-MICHAEL BESSETTE

-DISTRICT TITLE IX COORDINATOR

-114 COUGAR COURT, NEW LONDON, NH

-603-526-2051

-mbessette@kearsarge.org